 Homework and Behavioral Experiments

-We’ll soon work on behavioral experiments to test the accuracy of negative beliefs and predictions about social situations.
+We’ll soon work on behavioral experiments to test the accuracy of negative beliefs and predictions about group situations.
 These experiments involve designing real-life tests to gather evidence challenging your fearful beliefs.
-For example, you might test the belief that they will be judged negatively by others by engaging in social activity and observing others’ reactions without the filter of your phobia.
+For example, you might test the belief that they will be judged negatively by others by engaging more and observing others’ reactions without the filter of your phobia.

 As CBT for social anxiety therapy progresses, the focus shifts toward relapse prevention and maintenance of gains.
 You’ll learn strategies for identifying and managing potential setbacks and ways to continue applying therapeutic techniques independently after therapy has ended.